jesusMAdrian/odin-recipes/README.md

 <br>
 Build a basic recipe website.
 <br>
-Consists of Main Index Page with links to a three recipes.
+Consists of Main Index Page with links to three recipes.